Crown Coach Corporation: 1921–1949: Airplanes, metal bodies, and Supercoaches

+In 1933, Crown changed its name to Crown Body and Coach Corporation, with the Brockway family reacquiring complete control of the company three years later.

+After it was dubbed the Crown Supercoach in 1935, the Crown cab-forward bus underwent a series of changes during the late 1930s.
+The new design introduced an all-steel body, air brakes, and an integrated body and chassis.
+To increase seating capacity to 79 passenger, Crown introduced a mid-engine Supercoach, using a horizontally mounted Hall-Scott gasoline engine.
+To supplement school bus production, Crown produced intercity motorcoaches (among the first air conditioned designs) and custom-built delivery vans.

+In 1939, Crown acquired Moreland Motor Truck Company, relocating to its Los Angeles factory (where it remained until the 1980s); the company was renamed Crown Coach Corporation.
+A previous chassis supplier to Crown, the Moreland facility led to several changes, including the adoption of a rear-engine configuration for 1940, along with a rear exit window and a side emergency exit door.

-During World War II, the production of Crown Coach was diverted towards military use; most bodies produced by the company were fire engine bodies for four-wheel drive truck chassis.
-Following the war, the company returned to bus production, beginning design work on the 1948 Supercoach.
+During World War II, the company saw few contracts for war production, receiving only a few requests to produce fire engine bodies for four-wheel drive truck chassis.
+Following the war, the company returned to bus production, beginning design work on an all-new Supercoach for 1948.
 As a side project, engineers at the company designed an all-new cabover fire engine, using the mid-engine chassis of the Supercoach bus.
-The first Crown Firecoach prototype was completed in 1951, after two years of design work.
+In 1951, the first Crown Firecoach prototype was completed after two years of design work.
 Alongside the initial pumper design, Crown developed several configurations of the Firecoach, including water tenders, tiller and ladder trucks, and quints (TeleSquirts).

 In the United States during the years immediately following World War II, population growth of suburbs expanded, fueled by the post-war baby boom.
 As that segment of the population entered school, demand for new schools (and school buses to transport their students) rapidly rose.
 In 1946, Crown began development on a new mid-engine Supercoach.
 Heavily influenced by motorcoach design, Crown intended it primarily for school bus use.

 Introduced in 1949, the all-new Supercoach used unit-body construction with high-strength steel in place of a separate chassis; to combat corrosion, all body panels were aluminum.
 To prove the durability of the Supercoach to potential customers, Crown offered the Supercoach with a 20-year/100,000 mile warranty for the body.